As Scales Become Separated: Lectures on Effective Field Theory: Soft and Collinear Divergences

-We repeat again for emphasis that we have summed the three IR integrals instead of applying the zero-bin corrected formula \cref{eq:ZeroBinProcedure} above.
+We repeat again for emphasis that we can simply sum these integrals instead of applying the zero-bin corrected formula \cref{eq:ZeroBinProcedure} above.
 This is justified by the discussion above \cref{eq:IchiEval}, where we explained how the rapidity regulator eliminated the zero-bin from the collinear integrals, while still allowing for a non-zero soft contribution.
-Note that there is a subleading $\log \mu^2/m_{\chi}^2$ term that is multiplied by a large $\log M^2/m_\chi^2$.
-This is a ``rapidity logarithm'' and looking at the individual expressions above \cref{eq:IchiEval}, we see that the rapidity scale $\nu$ separates the scales inside this log.
+We also see a novel feature appear if we add the three IR integrals $\mathcal{I}^\chi_c + \mathcal{I}^\chi_{\bar{c}} + \mathcal{I}^\chi_s$, namely there is a subleading $\log \mu^2/m_{\chi}^2$ term which is multiplied by a large $\log M^2/m_\chi^2$.
+This is a ``rapidity logarithm'' and looking at the individual expressions in \cref{eq:IchiEvalExp}, we see that the rapidity scale $\nu$ separates the scales inside this log.
 This allows one to write down a rapidity RG that governs the evolution of Wilson coefficients as a function of $\nu$, thereby summing these subleading logarithms~\cite{Chiu:2011qc, Chiu:2012ir}.

 This completes our discussion of the massive Sudakov integral -- for the rest of these lectures we will only concern ourselves with the massless Sudakov case.
 Our focus for the next section will be to introduce an EFT of the soft and collinear modes that allows us to sum Sudakov logarithms.
 Since we will only sum the leading double logarithm, we will ignore issues of rapidity renormalization for the rest of these lectures (other than a brief mention in \cref{sec:WilsonLines} below).
 Next, we will set up a scalar version of SCET and will use it to derive a set of RGEs that sum the double logs appearing in \cref{eq:IMasslessSudakovCombined}.